-BNL's EMS establishes objectives and targets to drive sustainable business practices, including the annual P2 Program that provides funds to purchase equipment or other materials to either reduce an environmental risk or reduce or eliminate a waste stream.
-Table 2-1 describes all the waste streams that were diverted from disposal as MSW during 2022, and provides the number of pounds of materials reduced, reused, or recycled, as well as the estimated cost benefit of each project.
+BNL's EMS establishes objectives and targets to drive pollution prevention and waste reduction as part of overall sustainable business practices, including the annual P2 Program that provides funds to purchase equipment or other materials to either reduce an environmental risk or reduce or eliminate a waste stream.
+Table 2-1 describes all the waste streams that were diverted from disposal as MSW during 2023, and provides the number of pounds of materials reduced, reused, or recycled, as well as the estimated cost benefit of each project.